Know the signs of RSV

 In the U.S., close to 2,000 people die each day — one person every 40 seconds — due to heart disease.
 It is also the number one killer of women.

-"Heart disease is a lifelong condition that can lead to death," says Dr. Jyotu Sandhu, a family medicine doctor with Sharp Rees-Stealy Medical Group.
+"Heart disease is a lifelong condition that can lead to death," says Dr. Jyotu Sandhu, a (/san-diego-doctors/search?specialty=Family Medicine) with Sharp Rees-Stealy Medical Group.
 "It is important to understand your risk factors and take action to prevent and control the disease."

 There are two types of risk factors related to heart disease: modifiable and non-modifiable.
 Non-modifiable risk factors include your age, gender, family history and ethnicity.